Understanding Suspension and Revocation

 Revocation is serious: as UKVI makes clear, there is “no right of appeal”.
 However, affected sponsors do have two main options:

-- Judicial Review: A court challenge to review whether UKVI followed legal procedures and made a reasonable decision.
-This must be filed within 3 months of the revocation decision.
+- Judicial Review: A court challenge, not an appeal.
+It asks a judge to review whether UKVI followed legal procedures and made a reasonable decision.
+It must be filed within 3 months of the revocation decision.

 - Reapply after cooling-off: After the mandatory cooling-off period (usually 12 months), you can submit a fresh sponsor licence application, demonstrating robust new compliance systems.